Bajrayogini Temple: Mythology

+Jatra/Festivities

+Bajrayogini Jatra is very famous among local Newar Community so people from the locality gather to observe and celebrate the Bajrayogini Jatra festival each April.

+During the Kaligad Sambat in 1801, King Shankhadev created the Shankharapur town, according to history.
+King Shankhadeva began the Jatra of Bajrayogini from Kaligad Sambat 1818 after founding the village.
+The Bajrayogini region is also known as the birthplace of the Bajracharyas.

 2015 earthquake

 The earthquake that struck on 25 April 2015 had immense effect on Sankhu.
 Bajrayogini temple was no exception.
 The temple was not marked safe by the engineers.
 Renovation of the temple is necessary in order to assure safety.
 The statues of Bajrayogini temple are safely shifted and the temple is supported with wooden planks.